 Do you lose weight faster going low-carb?

-Possibly.
-The theory behind low carb diets is that your body will then turn toward fat stores for its energy source when it’s glycogen stores are depleted, but the problem comes when dieters take that too far and severely restrict their carb intake.
-When this happens, it is easy to feel sluggish and irritable on a regular basis and it makes it much harder to stick to a diet in the first place.
+The problem is that when we go low carb, it is easy to feel sluggish and irritable on a regular basis and it makes it much harder to stick to a diet in the first place.
+This means you are more likely to binge and overeat.

 Recommended Read: 10 Tips for Quitting Sugar